 Subject(s): Psychotherapy & Psychology

-Isabel is an HCPC registered Counselling Psychologist.
-Prior to joining the DPsych programme at Regent’s as a Senior Lecturer, she held academic posts at London Metropolitan University, and City, University of London.
+Isabel is an HCPC registered Counselling Psychologist, accredited with the BPS as a Chartered Psychologist, and an Associate Fellow of the BPS.
+Prior to joining the DPsych at Regent’s as a Senior Lecturer, she held academic and leadership posts at London Metropolitan University, and City, University of London.

 - DProf Counselling Psychology, London Metropolitan University

 - GradDip Psychology, First class, London Metropolitan University

 - GradCert Psychology, First class, London Metropolitan University

 - Certificate in Counselling Skills, Royal Society of the Arts

 - BA (Hons), MA, Literae Humaniores (Classics), 2:1, Oxford University